May 14, 2023

 The EU member states have a choice: increase the risks of stranded gas assets, the cost of gas distribution and the expense of the energy system’s transformation or, they can empower municipalities to properly plan for infrastructure in the revision of the EU gas market directive.

 The European Parliament proposed last month that gas network operators should comply with heating and cooling plans of local authorities when planning gas infrastructure.
 This would be a first of its kind legal mandate for municipalities across EU.
 However, the European Council seems reluctant to let them get their noses in grid operators’ business.
-Here are four reasons for EU governments to pick up the European Parliament proposition before the next European Council on 28th March.
+Here are four reasons for EU governments to pick up the European Parliament proposition during the upcoming Trialogue negotiations.

 Reason #1: We can’t let gas grid operators plan the network alone.